pmazumda/WLST/README.md

 # WLST
-WLST artifacts to be checkedin
+WLST scripts to be checked in